Grace/Grace/README.md

 - **Data Visualization & Graphics Programming**: Creating intuitive and visually appealing data-driven applications
 - **Robotics**: Robotics is the study and practice of designing, building, and using robots.
 In the past, I developed code to control a Nao robot with Leap Motion gestures.
 - **Bioinformatics**: Applying computational techniques to biological data.
 I've developed graphics/data visualization software for researchers at MIT, MIT Lincoln Laboratory, UC Berkeley, and the University of North Carolina at Charlotte.
 - **Accessibility & Assistive Technology**: I am also interested in developing assistive technology, specifically for people with hearing loss and individuals affected by face/place blindness.
-I hope to find time to work on accessibility proof of concepts soon.

 ## Current Goals